The Question: Is Roman Catholicism Christian? Is it based in the Bible and God?

 So right here we start with a lie… Not a good start in my opinion when we are talking about the ultimate truth of God.
 The Roman Catholic organization claims it began after Jesus’s death and that it was the ‘Church’ Jesus died for.

-This isn’t very difficult to disprove, as even a cursory reading of the New Testament shows no mention of the various ‘truths’ and doctrine the Catholic faith is based off of, such as the papacy, worship/adoration of Mary, worship/adoration of the saints, petitioning saints through prayer, apostolic succession, confessions of sins to a priest, purgatory, infant baptism, indulgences, equal authority of church tradition and scripture, etc… In fact, many if not all of these things are explicitly warned AGAINST in the new testament as sin and evil.
+This isn’t very difficult to disprove, as even a cursory reading of the New Testament shows no mention of the various ‘truths’ and doctrine the Catholic faith is based off of, such as the papacy, worship/adoration of Mary, worship/adoration of the saints, petitioning saints through prayer, apostolic succession, confessions of sins to a priest, purgatory, infant baptism, indulgences, equal authority of church tradition and scripture, etc… In fact, many if not all of these things are explicitly warned AGAINST by the apostles of Christ who wrote the new testament.

 Historically, for the first 280 years or so of Christianity following Christ’s death, Christians were persecuted horribly and Christianity was illegal in the Roman empire.

-Roman Catholicism actually began during the reign of Constantine around 313 AD, with the Edict of Milan which ended the ban on ‘Christianity’ in the Roman empire.
+Roman Catholicism actually began (at least from the recorded history I have found on this subject) during the reign of Constantine around 313 AD, with the Edict of Milan which ended the ban on ‘Christianity’ in the Roman empire.
 What Constantine did over the next few years was attempt to unite the crumbling empire with religion, however seeing as no one wanted to give up their pagan religion to convert to Christianity nor did the ‘Christians’ want to convert to a pagan religion, he blended multiple religions together in an effort to create a ‘universal religion’ he could use to control the empire.

 Unfortunately, his efforts went about to produce one of the most powerful, wealthy and influential organizations in history.
 I say unfortunately, because the organization is based in worldly (aka, evil) teachings and doctrines, and not those of God and the Bible.